StrategyJune 4, 2026·11 min read

 Content gaps in one or two topic areas — solvable with focused study.

-If the rest of your application is in good shape — solid work trajectory, good story, strong essays — and you have the hours to study, this can be an especially good time to retake.
-When everything else is handled, the GMAT® becomes the most controllable improvement you have left.
-Even if you are only 20 or 30 points below the median, closing that gap can improve your odds at programs where every data point matters.
+If the rest of your application is in good shape — solid work trajectory, good story, strong essays — and you've the hours to study, this can be an especially good time to retake.
+When everything else is handled, the GMAT® becomes the most controllable improvement you've left.
+Even if you're only 20 or 30 points below the median, closing that gap can improve your odds at programs where every data point matters.

-And then there is the personal-best factor.
+And then there's the personal-best factor.
 A lot of us want to know we gave it everything we had.
-If you know you can do better and you have the energy to keep going, there is something worth honoring in that.
+If you know you can do better and you've the energy to keep going, there's something worth honoring in that.

 If you end up facing a rejection, you can sit with it differently when you know you left nothing on the table.